Five-fold increase in cocaine seizures at Guernsey border

 Staff carried out work to improve understanding of violence and intimidation against women and girls and the report said the volume of sexual offences increased due to better reporting.

-Guernsey Police delivered a survey on violence, intimidation and inappropriate behaviour within Guernsey's night-time economy with responses from 984 people.
+Guernsey Police delivered a survey on violence, intimidation and inappropriate behaviour within the night-time economy with responses from 984 people.

 The report also noted the new Sexual Offences (Bailiwick of Guernsey) Law, 2020 came into effect in March 2022 which introduced new sexual offences broadly similar to England and Wales.